Skip to content

 Default: false

 When translating a page in multilingual websites, forgetting to update a link to point to the same language is a common mistake.
-If not invalid, such links can be confusing for users as they will move the user from their current language to another one.
+If not invalid, such links can be confusing for users as they will move the user to a different locale.

-By default, the Starlight Links Validator plugin will not error if a link points to a page in another locale.
+By default, the Starlight Links Validator plugin will not error if a link points to a different locale.
 If you want to prevent such links, you can set this option to true.

 export default defineConfig({